 Mark joined EastPack as an independent director in 2014.
 Mark has a broad range of skills and successful track-record throughout a diverse business life.
 His leadership and governance experience has spanned across large multinationals to home-grown New Zealand companies and the not-for-profit sector.
 Mark has extensive international General Management, sales and marketing experience and has served on a number of boards including those of Vodafone New Zealand and Alcatel New Zealand.
-Mark is currently Independent Director and Chairman at ITM Co-operative Limited, chairman of Coretex Limited and Techspace Consulting Limited.
+Mark is currently Independent Director and Chairman at ITM Co-operative Limited, chairman of Techspace Consulting Limited, and a director of a number of other companies.
 Mark holds a Bachelor of Agricultural Economics from Massey University.